How to Formulate a Political Argument

-The Direct Democracy Forum requires only modest funding to flourish and expand. $2 million a year would probably be sufficient to support most of the future objectives of the site: not only the maintenance and improvement of the existing forum as it scales, but also the creation of a similar project for each of the states and territories.[1]
+The budgetary requirements of the forum are quite modest. $2 million a year would probably be sufficient to support most of the future objectives of the site: not only the maintenance and improvement of the existing forum as it scales, but also the creation of a similar project for each of the states and territories.[1]
 We submit that this is a small investment with a massive potential benefit to the public at large.

 The primary value of the Direct Democracy Forum is in its promotion of an informed and engaged democratic discourse [Judgment].
 As long as it is able to attract and keep a strong pool of engaged users, this forum should be able to provide a unique service in producing up-to-date information and analysis on what is actually going on in parliament.
 The feature of displaying links to other media on each forum should also allow this site to serve as a news distributor and aggregator, thus likely strengthening the broader ecosystem of political discourse.
 In general, encouraging citizens to engage with politics in terms of concrete policy issues should promote a more intelligent and civil political culture [Judgment].